jigsawxyz/react-native-coreml-image/README.md

 2. Drop the .mlmodelc file into your project
 3. Add this component to one of your views

-We have an example project (based on hot dog or not hot dog 🌭) here - https://github.com/jigsawxyz/react-native-coreml-image-example
+We have an example project (based on hot dog or not hot dog 🌭) here - https://github.com/jigsawxyz/react-native-coreml-image-example.

+And a blog post about the project here - https://medium.com/jigsaw-xyz/realtime-image-recognition-in-reactnative-with-coreml-24ed7d414f23

 ## Installation instructions
 Within your react native project, run the following command to install the module: